Updated 2026-03-18

 Visit

 Sequenzy is the only email marketing platform that ships an official MCP server as a first-class product.
-Install the @sequenzy/mcp package, add your API key, and your AI assistant immediately gets access to over 40 tools covering campaigns, subscribers, sequences, templates, email generation, analytics, and list management.
+Run npx @sequenzy/setup and your AI tool - Claude Desktop, Cursor, Windsurf, Claude Code, OpenClaw, or Hermes - immediately gets access to over 40 tools covering campaigns, subscribers, sequences, templates, email generation, analytics, and list management.
+Sequenzy offers three integration paths: the MCP server for conversational workflows, the Sequenzy CLI (npm install -g @sequenzy/cli) for scripted automation and CI/CD pipelines, and the Sequenzy skill (npx skills add Sequenzy/skills --skill sequenzy) for structured agent guidance.
 The MCP server is not a thin API wrapper - it includes intelligent context like your recent campaigns, subscriber counts, and sequence performance that help your AI assistant make better suggestions.
 When you ask your assistant to create a welcome sequence, it pulls your existing brand context, subscriber segments, and engagement data to generate something genuinely tailored to your audience.
 The email generation tools are particularly strong because they have access to your full account context - past campaigns, subscriber attributes, and performance data - rather than generating generic content.
 You can create a campaign, generate its content, select a segment, send a test, and schedule the send all through natural language without touching the dashboard.
 The free tier includes full MCP access with up to 2,500 emails per month, which is enough to build and test your entire agent-driven email workflow before committing.
 Pay-per-email pricing at $29/month for 50,000 emails means you are not penalized for having a large subscriber base that you email infrequently.
 For teams building AI-first email workflows, Sequenzy is the clear choice because no other platform offers this level of native MCP integration.

 Best for